When the same failure keeps returning, the problem is no longer execution. It is structure.

 01 // Diagnostic Artifact

-£10,000Fixed fee
+from £10,000Fixed fee

 Start here when something keeps breaking but the real failure is not yet visible.
 Use it to make the real rules visible before builders move.